Create and use Ask Attio prompts

 Access the Prompts settings page

 Navigate to the Prompts page in settings to see and manage all your prompts.
 You can also create and browse the prompts library from this page.
+Admins can see all prompts created by all workspace members.

 1. Click your workspace name in the top left.